 Tight security for PM's rally: CCTV on all routes leading to venue, snipers atop buildings

-Apart from this, traffic police personnel will also be deployed along the route to be taken by the prime minister, the official said.
-According to sources, senior officials remained in huddle till 5 am on Saturday to discuss the security arrangements.
-In the meeting, among other things, it was decided that social media should be monitored to stop rumor-mongering, especially in the wake of ongoing protests against the contentious legislation.
+Area sanitization means the movement of locals will be restricted, shops will be closed and security personnel will be deployed.
+Traffic police personnel will be deployed along the route to be taken by the prime minister, the official said.
+Sources said senior officials remained in a huddle till early morning on Saturday to discuss the security.
+In the meeting, it was decided that social media should be monitored to stop rumor-mongering, especially in the wake of ongoing protests against the contentious citizenship legislation.

-Checking of vehicles has been stepped up on border areas to ensure that "unscrupulous" elements do not enter the national capital to disrupt the rally, the sources said.
-A multilevel security arrangement will be in place on Sunday, with CCTV surveillance of all the routes leading to the venue and snipers being positioned atop buildings to ensure security, they said.
+Checking of vehicles has been stepped up near border areas of Delhi to ensure "unscrupulous" elements do not enter the national capital, the sources said.
+A multi-level security arrangement will be in place, with CCTV surveillance of all the routes leading to the venue and snipers being positioned atop buildings to ensure security, they said.

-The Delhi Police is in close touch with the SPG and the Bharatiya Janata Party for the security arrangements during the programme.
+Delhi Police is in close touch with SPG and Bharatiya Janata Party for security arrangements during the rally.
 The Delhi BJP has also deployed volunteers as part of its security arrangements for the rally.
-In a statement, senior BJP leader Vijay Goel said preparations for the rally, which is being organised to thank Prime Minister Modi for giving ownership rights to 40 lakh residents of 1,731 unauthorized colonies, are in full swing.
+In a statement, senior BJP leader Vijay Goel said preparations for the rally, being organized to thank Prime Minister Modi for giving ownership rights to 40 lakh residents of 1,731 unauthorized colonies, are in full swing.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)